-Mattis warns Trump on risks of escalating US involvement in Syria
+Mattis warns Trump on Syria risks

 Nevertheless, the officials told CNN that there is a view among Trump's national security team that the President's tweets earlier this week -- including one threatening US missiles "will be coming, nice and new and 'smart' " -- forced their hand and made some type of strikes inevitable.
 But there is an effort to calibrate the response, even as Trump is pressing his team to act.

 Trump huddled with his national security team for roughly 90 minutes Thursday, but the White House said soon after the meeting ended that no final decisions had been made.
-National security officials were expected to confer again on Friday.
+National security officials were expected to confer again on Friday at the White House.
 A delay in strikes after Trump publicly previewed them earlier this week could allow Syrian, Russian and Iranian forces to better prepare for them, multiple US officials said.

+Speaking at a session of the United Nations Security Council on Friday, US envoy to the UN Nikki Haley described a deliberative process.

+"This has been a very thorough approach," Haley said.
+"You don't rush decisions like this.
+If you rush decisions like this, you make a mistake."

-But questions remain about a lack of firm evidence pinning the chemical attack on the Syrian regime, despite expressions of confidence from France and the UK.
-Mattis raised those concerns during Thursday's meeting at the White House.
+Questions remain about a lack of firm evidence pinning the chemical attack on the Syrian regime, despite expressions of confidence from France and the UK.
+Mattis raised those concerns during Thursday's meeting at the White House, according to officials.
+Russia, meanwhile, claimed Friday to be in possession of "irrefutable evidence" the alleged chemical attack was a "staged incident," according to Foreign Minister Sergei Lavrov.

 Both Prime Minister Theresa May and French President Emmanuel Macron said on Thursday that the Syrian regime was likely responsible for the attack.
 Trump spoke with both leaders on Thursday evening.
 In his conversation with May, the two "agreed it was vital that the use of chemical weapons did not go unchallenged, and on the need to deter the further use of chemical weapons by the Assad regime," according to May's office.